Temporary Event Notice

 New Year's Eve | 31 December | 12 December 2024 |

-You are advised that by serving a TEN or a late TEN you run the risk that your event may not be able to take place.
+You are advised that by serving a late TEN you run the risk that your event may not be able to take place.

 - The Prevention of Crime and Disorder